Christine Hume: Works

 Musca Domestica, Hume's first book of poetry and winner of the Barnard New Women Poets Prize, was published in 2000 by Beacon Press.
 Her second book, Alaskaphrenia, winner of the Green Rose Award and Small Press Traffic's Best Book of 2004 Award, was published in 2004 by New Issues.
 Her book Shot was published in 2010 by Counterpath Press.
 Question Like a Face (ITI Press, 2017), a text-image collaboration with her partner, Jeff Clark, was one of The Brooklyn Rails Best Nonfiction Books of 2017.
 In his review of her work in the New York Times, Ken Kalfus wrote, "Saturation Project is sometimes elusive, but there’s no meaning in it that gets lost for long.
 When Hume’s thematic connections and redemptive insights arrive, it’s with the force of a hurricane."

-Her prose and criticism have appeared in Harper's, Architecture and Culture, Conjunctions, Denver Quarterly, Contemporary Literature, Disability Studies Quarterly, Rain Taxi, Chicago Review, How2, Afgabe, Constant Critic, Womens Studies Quarterly as well as three volumes of a series by Wesleyan University Press, Poets in the 21st Century.
+Her prose and criticism have appeared in Harper's, Architecture and Culture, Conjunctions, Denver Quarterly, Contemporary Literature, Disability Studies Quarterly, Rain Taxi, Chicago Review, How2, Afgabe, Constant Critic, Women's Studies Quarterly as well as three volumes of a series by Wesleyan University Press, Poets in the 21st Century.
 In 2019, she edited and introduced a #MeToo-focused issue of American Book Review.